codeandclay/super8blog/_posts/2016-01-12-news-from-the-kodakery.markdown

 The are no official figures yet, but [gizmag.com](http://www.gizmag.com/kodak-super-8-movie-camera/41237/) reports that the standard model will cost between USD$400 and $700, whilst the premium model will be priced around $1,000 more.

 There's also mention that a Chinese company is marketing a Super 8 film scanner.
-That's completely mind-blowing news if true!
+That's extremely interesting news if true!

 The podcast is available on iTunes or can be listened to on Audible.